 To determine the amount of your credit, multiply your work-related expenses (after applying the earned income and dollar limits) by a percentage.
-This percentage depends on your adjusted gross income shown on line 32 of Form 1040 or line 17 of Form 1040A.
-The following table shows the percentage to use based on adjusted gross income.
+This percentage depends on your adjusted gross income shown on line 32 of Form 1040, line 17 of Form 1040A, or line 16 of Form 1040-T. The following table shows the percentage to use based on adjusted gross income.